WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 - Swift Macro generates codes by understanding the programmer's code at the compile time.
 This means that we can also do compile-time checking with the programmer's code.
-- Does not like existing code reuse features in Swift, Swift Macro does not protect its expansion from existing contents of the applied site by default.
+- Unlike existing code reuse features in Swift, Swift Macro does not protect its expansion from the existing contents of the applied site by default.
 Yet, it also can change the semantics of the applied site.
   Macro authors shall watch out for potential traps and pitfalls while implementing Swift macros.